What's the best time to visit Vatican Museums?

 In my family, we are always thinking about food (maybe you can tell how much I love thinking and talking about food on my pages about food in Rome!)

-You may take photos without flash everywhere at the Vatican, including inside St. Peter's Basilica.
-The exception is the Sistine Chapel, where NO photos are allowed.
+The main exception is the Sistine Chapel, where NO photos are allowed.

 Tripods and selfie-sticks are not allowed anywhere in the Vatican Museums or St. Peter's Basilica.